iaincollins/iaincollins/README.md

 Designed for news and media organisations, Mercury allows teams to upload, edit, transcode, transcribe and translate audio and video files in a wide range of formats, including large, unprocessed files - from anywhere in the world on any web enabled device, including a smartphone, and share them in a secure and searchable way.

-I got a grant to build Mercury from Google, through Google DNI.
+Development of Mercury was funded by a grant I obtained form Google.

 ## 🛠 [Structured Data Testing Tool](https://github.com/glitchdigital/structured-data-testing-tool)